fourMs/MGT-python/README.md

     pip3 install opencv-python moviepy ffmpeg ffmpeg-python scipy

 ## Usage

-The documentation folder in this repository holds the main documentation file "MGT-doc.pdf" which describes all functionalities.
-In addition, a Jupyter notebook "MotionGesturesToolbox.ipynb" is also made, with examples of usage.
-One example file of how it can be run is mgmodule/tests/test_mg.py where any .avi-video can be input as filename.
+The documentation folder in this repository holds the main documentation file [MGT-doc.pdf](Module_documentation/MGT_doc.pdf), which describes all functionalities.

+The Jupyter notebook "MotionGesturesToolbox.ipynb" shows examples of the usage of the toolbox.

+For terminal usage, try the two examples in the One example file of how it can be run is mgmodule/tests/test_mg.py where any .avi-video can be input as filename.
 To run in terminal (in correct directory): python test_mg.py

 ## Credits